-STC has the right to charge service fees or other designated fees (e.g., a transfer, rollover or termination fee) for the services it provides pursuant to this Agreement.
+STC has the right to charge service fees or other designated fees (e.g., a transfer, rollover, or termination fee) for the services it provides pursuant to this Agreement.
 In addition, STC has the right to be reimbursed for all reasonable expenses, including legal expenses, it incurs in connection with administration of Depositor's IRA.
 STC is authorized to charge Depositor separately for any fees or expenses or, at STC's sole discretion, STC may deduct the amount of such fees or expenses from the assets held in Depositor's IRA.

+9.3 Passive Custodian

-- 9.02 Passive Custodian STC is a passive Custodian and we do not provide investment advice.
-STC does not provide legal or tax services or advice with respect to your account investments or the sale of such investments. - 9.03 Investment Conformity and Legal Proceedings The Depositor has exclusive responsibility for and control over the investment of the assets of the Account and acknowledges, understands, and agrees that all investments shall conform to all applicable securities laws, rules, and regulations.
+STC is a passive Custodian with no fiduciary responsibility to the depositor, account(s), for investments held within the account(s), and we do not provide investment advice.
+STC does not provide legal or tax services or advice with respect to your account investments or the sale of such investments.

+9.4 Investment Conformity and Legal Proceedings

+The Depositor has exclusive responsibility for and control over the investment of the assets of the Account and acknowledges, understands, and agrees that all investments shall conform to all applicable securities laws, rules, and regulations.
 The Depositor represents to STC that if any investment by his/her Account shall be deemed to be a "security" under applicable federal or state securities laws, such investment has been appropriately registered or is exempt from registration under applicable securities laws.
 The Depositor releases STC and expressly waives any and all claims against STC for STC's role in carrying out Depositor's instructions with respect to such investments.
-Furthermore, the Depositor acknowledges that the foregoing representation is being relied upon by STC in accepting

-Depositor's investment directions and Depositor agrees to indemnify STC with respect to all costs, expenses, including, without limitation, attorney fees, fines, penalties, liabilities, damages, actions, judgments and claims arising out of such investment and/or breach of the foregoing representation, including without limitation, claims asserted by you, the Depositor.
+Furthermore, the Depositor acknowledges that the foregoing representation is being relied upon by STC in accepting Depositor's investment directions and Depositor agrees to indemnify STC with respect to all costs, expenses, including, without limitation, attorney fees, fines, penalties, liabilities, damages, actions, judgments and claims arising out of such investment and/or breach of the foregoing representation, including without limitation, claims asserted by you, the Depositor.